Antenna produce micro-organisms, biofertilisers and biopesticides with the aim of making these available to as many farmers as possible.

 We also design biopesticides, which are at least as effective as conventional pesticides, if not more so, and are natural and affordable.
 For instance, we have developed two wettable powders of concentrated pathogenic micro-mushrooms.
 The active material in one of them is Purpureocillium lilacinum and the other contains a mix of strains from Trichoderma.
-In general, ELEPHANT VERT works more with pathogenic agents against pests: micro-mushrooms, bacteria and viruses which have the advantage of infecting harmful organisms without affecting beneficial organisms, while respecting biodiversity, including bees and parasitoids.
+We work more with pathogenic agents against pests: micro-mushrooms, bacteria and viruses which have the advantage of infecting harmful organisms without affecting beneficial organisms, while respecting biodiversity, including bees and parasitoids.

 Supporting the dissemination of our offer on the ground